-- A student should be able to demonstrate a reading knowledge of at least one foreign language relevant to his/her field of study before completing the comprehensive exams.
+- A student should be able to demonstrate a reading knowledge of at least one foreign language relevant to their field of study before completing the comprehensive exams.

 - A Post-Field course will be offered to those returning from the field to help them begin writing their dissertation, along with relevant professionalization workshops as needed.
 Post-field students are required to give a seminar on their research in the departmental colloquia series.

 For further information about graduate study in anthropology, contact the academic program administrator in the Department of Anthropology or visit the departmental website at http://anthropology.jhu.edu.